jtebert/document-everything/docs/projects/keyboard.md

 ![SA Grantite keycaps]({{ "/assets/img/projects/keyboard/granite-keycaps.png" }})

 The 84-key size and style of the [Keychron K2 keyboard](https://smile.amazon.com/dp/B07QBPDWLS/) seems like enough to have the useful stuff without keys I'm never going to use.
+Typically, this is called a 75% layout.
+It's about the same number of keys a "tenkeyless" (TKL) keyboard, which is a full-sized keyboard with numpad, but it's laid out in a more compact form factor.

 ![Keychron K2]({{ "/assets/img/projects/keyboard/keychron.jpg" }})